MicrosoftDocs/learn/learn-pr/student-evangelism/wonder-woman-personality-quiz/includes/2-python-basics.md

 ## Conditionals

 Python can perform commands depending on some condition.
 We're used to conditionals in the real world: "If you've been lassoed, then you're compelled to tell the truth."
-The keyword here is `if`, which is followed by a condition, where we check whether or not the lasso of truth is around you.
+The keyword here is `if`, which is followed by a condition where we check whether or not the lasso of truth is around you.
 When the condition is met, the subsequent command must be followed.
-Python code only expects a condition to either be met or not — it's either true or false.
+Python code expects a condition to either be met or not—it's either true or false.

 To get a little more comfortable, consider the following strategy for how to spend a day.
 (The following is not code.
 It's just plain text to explain a scenario.)